mxf5014/notionfords/README.md

 # Notion for DS

-A simple Python program that allows you to write messages to Notion pages through the Notion API.
+A simple Python program that allows you to store messages in Notion databases through the Notion API.

 ## Features